revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

  ---

-14.Can you teach to James, how will you run the interactive Python interpreter?
+14. Can you teach James, how to run the interactive Python interpreter?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python open a command-prompt and then type in python , or python3 it's depending upon your Python installation, and then Enter .
+- In python, open a command prompt and then type as python or python3, depending upon the Python installation, and then click Enter.
-- After enter that we will get this >>>>, so now you can write and run Python code , with the only the drawback is that when you close the session, your code will be gone.
+- After entering, we will get as >>>>,
+Now you can write and run the Python code.
+The only drawback is when you close the session, your code will be gone.

   </details>

  ---

-15.James want to know list out all the function in a module.
-Which method is help him to get all the function in a module?
+15. James want to know list all the function in a module.
+Which method helps him to get all the functions in a module?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-If you want to get all the function in a module in python use `dir()` method.
+In Python, if you want to get all the functions in a module, use `dir()` method.

 **Example:**